 Finally, the historical site is also home to the Stones River National Cemetery, which is the final resting place of over 6,000 soldiers.

 4. Vanderbilt University

 Located in the downtown area, Vanderbilt University has a beautiful, picturesque campus that is ideal for a casual stroll as you walk along paths that are lined by many different varieties of trees.
-You can very easily spend a couple of hours walking around checking out all of the buildings and taking in all of the scenery.
+You can very easily spend a couple of hours walking around the campus and taking in all of the scenery.

-If you’re a prospective student, it’s possible to arrange a tour of the campus.
-Tours and information sessions are offered Monday through Saturday during the academic year.
-The tours are about 90 minutes long.
+If you’re a prospective student, it’s possible to arrange a tour.
+Tours and information sessions are offered Monday through Saturday during the academic year and are about 90 minutes long.

 While you’re checking out the Vanderbilt campus, don’t forget to visit the Jean & Alexander Heard Fine Arts Gallery.
 Exhibits rotate, so there’s often something new to check out.

 Did you know there’s another university located right next door to Vanderbilt?
 Most people don’t.
 But it’s literally right across a narrow two-lane street.
 After you finish touring Vanderbilt University, you can also check out the equally beautiful Belmont University.